 Racine Kenosha Vibha Youth Club was formed in Dec 2017.
-We have 12 active members who regularly meet once in a month and spend time at nursing homes two times a week since the inception of the club.
+We have 12 active members who regularly meet once in a month and spend time at nursing homes once a month since the inception of the club.
 This is their first fundraising event wholly conducted by the club members with the club coordinator Sapna Patel and Vibha mentor Murthy Munagavalasa intervening only when needed.
 The only expectation Sapna and Murthy had from the Youth Club members is to get their feet wet and learn on how to conduct a fundraising event wholly by themselves.
 However, these 12 elementary, middle and high schoolers showed such enthusiasm and energy that it turned out to be an event attended by over 100 patrons and raised net proceeds of over $2,500.
 Here are some of the highlights.

 All the club members distributed the responsibilities among themselves very wisely.
 Sanya Patel did the overall coordination for the picnic.
 Janavi Munagavalasa, Smrithi Sreedhar, Sruthi Sitamraju, Taej Desai and Sai Tej Avula were responsible for organizing games.